GregRos/MathKeyboard/Readme.md

 	Modifiers
 	--------
-	x	Negates the previous symbol, such as turning = into ≠ w	Changes the previous symbol to a related larger or more complex symbol. f	Adds a mathematical font to the previous character (incompatbile with many applications; read more about this below)
+	x	Negates the previous symbol, such as turning = into ≠ w	Changes the previous symbol to a related larger or more complex symbol, such as turning ∫ into ∭.
+	f	Adds a mathematical font to the previous character (can be incompatible with some applications)

 	Literals
 	--------